Spain national rugby union team: 2010–present

+Kits

 Historically, Spain's kit reflected the colours of Spain; a red jersey with blue shorts deriving from the House of Bourbon.
 The current home kit consists of a red shirt with a triangular pattern and black on the waist sides, dark blue shorts and dark blue socks, while the away kit consists of a dark blue jersey, red waist sides, dark blue shorts and dark blue socks; previously, during the 1980s and 1990s, the Spanish team wore a yellow top as away kit.

 In 2013, it was announced that O'Neills, one of Ireland's most notable sporting brands, would be providing the new kits for Spain.
 This partnership is expected to last for the rest of the decade.
-The team has been previously sponsored by Iberia, Orange and Renfe, and previous kit providers include Canterbury, Westport, Viator, Kondy Sport and Puma.
+The team has been previously sponsored by Iberia and Renfe, and previous kit providers include Canterbury, Westport, Viator, Kondy Sport and Puma.

 Currently, the kits are provided by Joma since 2016.
 Since 2017, Generali is the current sponsor.